 For all its segments Honeywell is focusing on several issues and initiatives, including expanding in such emerging area as China, India, Eastern Europe, Latin America, and the Middle East; managing raw material costs through hedging; staying alert for liquidity issues among suppliers and customers; and controlling costs related to asbestos and environmental matters.Over the last few years it has launched new facilities in China, Malaysia, and India.

 Honeywell's strategy for this growth also includes both acquisitions and the divestiture of under-performing units.
-In 2014 Honeywell sold its Friction Materials business unit (part of the Transportation Systems segment) to Federal-Mogul Corporation for $155 million.
+In 2014 Honeywell sold its Friction Materials business unit (part of its former Transportation Systems segment) to Federal-Mogul Corporation for $155 million.

 Spurred by an aggressive acquisition strategy (possibly spending $10 billion or more through 2018), the company hopes to increase its revenues to $59 billion by 2018.